-9.4 Seven days notice in writing shall be given in respect of all General Meetings specifying any special business to be transacted and the date, time and place of the meetings.
+9.4 Seven (7) days’ notice in writing shall be given in respect of all General Meetings specifying any special business to be transacted and the date, time and place of the meetings.

 9.5 A Special General Meeting of the Club may be convened by the Committee at any time or on written requisition of not less than 10 members in good standing.
 Such a special General Meeting shall deal only with the business for which it was convened.

-10.1 The Club shall be capable of holding property in its own name and shall have perpetual succession.
+10.2 The Club shall be capable of holding property in its own name and shall have perpetual succession.

-10.2 The Club shall be a legal entity distinct from its members and may sue or be sued in the name of the Club.
+10.3 The Club shall be a legal entity distinct from its members and may sue or be sued in the name of the Club.

-10.4 On any point of order or of interpretation of this constitution the decision of the Chairman of that meeting shall be binding.
+10.5 On any point of order or of interpretation of this constitution the decision of the Chairman of that meeting shall be binding.

-10.5 The Chairman of any meeting shall have full powers to regulate the conduct and procedures of that meeting.
+10.6 The Chairman of any meeting shall have full powers to regulate the conduct and procedures of that meeting.

-10.7 The Club’s financial year shall coincide with the calendar year.
+10.8 The Club’s financial year shall coincide with the calendar year.